windwp/windline.nvim/README.md

 We offfer an builtin animation color library for stausline.
 I know it is not useful but why not :).
-It is not loaded if you don't use animation
+It is not loaded if you don't use animation.

  **Warning**